influxdata/flux/docs/SPEC.md

 The function `toDuration` is defined as `toDuration = (tables=<-) => tables |> map(fn:(r) => ({r with _value: duration(v:r._value)}))`.
 If you need to convert other columns use the `map` function directly with the `duration` function.

+TODO: implement duration as a column type in tables (https://github.com/influxdata/flux/issues/470)

 ##### toString

 Convert a value to a string.